 DPD

-Select whether to enable the dead peer detection (DPD) feature.
+Specify whether to enable the dead peer detection (DPD) feature.

 After you enable DPD, the initiator of the IPsec-VPN connection sends DPD packets to check the existence and availability of the peer.
-If no response is received from the peer within a specified period of time, the connection fails.
+If no response is received from the peer within the specified period of time, the connection fails.
 The ISAKMP SA, IPsec SA, and IPsec tunnel are deleted.
 This feature is enabled by default.

 NAT Traversal

-Select whether to enable the network address translation (NAT) traversal feature.
+Specify whether to enable the network address translation (NAT) traversal feature.

 After you enable NAT traversal, the initiator does not check the UDP ports during IKE negotiations and can automatically discover NAT gateway devices along the IPsec tunnel.
 This feature is enabled by default.

-After you enable BGP, IPsec-VPN connections can use BGP dynamic routing to automatically learn and advertise routes.
+After you enable BGP, IPsec-VPN connections can use Border Gateway Protocol (BGP) dynamic routing to automatically learn and advertise routes.
 This reduces IT maintenance costs and minimizes network configuration errors.

 BGP is disabled by default.
 You must enable BGP before you can configure it.